TristanBerger6/FM_order_summary_component/README.md

 ### The challenge

+The challenge is to build an order summary card component and get it look as close to the design as possible.(Reference image are in ./design)
-Users should be able to:

-- See hover states for interactive elements
+Users should be able to see hover states for interactive elements.

-### Screenshot
+### Screenshots

+Screenshots of the current result.

 #### Desktop
 ![screenshot](./images/screenshot.JPG)